Chloe Price: Life Is Strange

 Max then wakes up at the beach with Chloe, alive and healthy.
-She quickly embraces her, where Chloe expresses her gratitude to Max for saving her so many times, and says she doesn't blame her if she wants her out of her life, but Max says otherwise and calls herself nobody, to which Chloe reassures her. tells her that she said they would be the most safest at the beach.
+She quickly embraces her, where Chloe expresses her gratitude to Max for saving her so many times, and says she doesn't blame her if she wants her out of her life, but Max says otherwise and calls herself nobody, to which Chloe reassures her, telling her that she said they would be the most safest at the beach.
 Chloe stares at the storm, shocked by its power, even calling it Rachel's revenge on the injustice she faced.
 With the storm growing more aggressive, she urges to head to the lighthouse, but Max begins to fall unconscious, to which Chloe says she has her back.
 During Max's unconsciousness, Chloe carried her to the lighthouse, whilst Max had a nightmare, combining her insecurities and her traumas, a segment being characters' badmouthing Max in front of her, one of which is Chloe.
 Hearing these words deeply hurt Max, which causes her to think about their connection, if Max supported her throughout the game, she will realise she has feelings for Chloe.
 By the time Max wakes up, they will reach the cliff, where they confront their belief that Max brought the storm into existence by saving Chloe from being shot by Nathan earlier in the week.
 Chloe, knowing what Max has to do, hands her the butterfly photo she took on Monday, to use it to travel back and let her die.
 Max refuses, not wanting to see Chloe die again, but the latter urges her to do so, saying the former is the only one who can make the choice.

 If Max chooses to sacrifice Chloe, they exchange emotional farewells and if you romantically pursued Chloe, share a kiss to affirm their relationship, if not they hug.
 Before Max uses the photo, Chloe urges Max never to forget their time together, which Max confirms she will never forget.
 She then travels back to Episode 1 where Chloe gets shot, but Max discards the photo so she doesn't get back to her current position, and no intervention happens, sealing Chloe's fate forever.
 She is then buried in the Arcadia Bay cemetery.

 If Max chooses to sacrifice Arcadia Bay, she takes the photo and rips it up.
 Chloe and Max then tell each other they will be together forever.
 The duo proceed to watch Arcadia Bay destroyed holding hands, Max, unwilling to see the destruction, falls into Chloe's arm and sobs as the latter distraughtly watch the town get destroyed.
 A day later, the two drive through the ruins, and after cheering each other up, leave to start a new life.

-Chloe reappears in the remastered Life is Strange as part of the Life is Strange Remastered Collection (2022).
+Chloe reappears in the remastered Life Is Strange as part of the Life Is Strange Remastered Collection (2022).